 Want to ride one of the best rides in all of Disney World?
 Well, you and everyone else.
-If you want to get on this hot ride, you need to understand how to use the Rise of the Resistance virtual queue (updated September 17, 2021).
+If you want to get on this hot ride, you need to understand how to ride Rise of the Resistance.

 Table of Contents

 Before we get to the nitty gritty of how to ride Rise of the Resistance, it would probably help if you knew about the ride first, wouldn’t it?

 Star Wars: Rise of the Resistance opened up in Disney World on December 5, 2019 and then over a month later in Disneyland on January 17, 2020.

 And then I think we all know what happened a couple months after that.
 When Disney World reopened after lockdown, Rise of the Resistance was the hottest game in town.

 One thing I want to mention, is that this is a spoiler free discussion.
 As far as I’m concerned, this ride, and most others, should be experienced with minimal knowledge of what’s going to happen.

 It makes your overall enjoyment of the ride that much better.

 Ready for the most vague description I can come up with?
 Remember, I promised a spoiler-free review!